Creighton Lovelace

 Following two days of intense and universally negative press coverage, Lovelace issued an apology.
 On June 8, 2005, the Associated Baptist Press reported that Danieltown Baptist Church had withdrawn from the Southern Baptist Convention, the Baptist State Convention of North Carolina and the local Sandy Run Baptist Association.

+Personal life

+Since 2023, Creighton Lee Lovelace has been married to Stacy Lovelace, and has 3 adopted sons; Alexander, Michael, and Chris.